purcell/exec-path-from-shell/README.md

 Installation
 ------------

-ELPA packages are available on Marmalade and MELPA.
+Installable packages are available via MELPA.
 Alternatively, [download][] the latest release or clone the repository, and install `exec-path-from-shell.el` with `M-x package-install-file`.